pactflow/docs.pactflow.io/docs/workshops/ci-cd/set-up-ci/04_configure_webhook.md

         1. Go to the Secrets page
             1. Click on the Settings icon in the top left (it looks like a cog wheel) -> Select the `Secrets` tab from the menu on the left.
         1. Click "ADD SECRET"
+        1. Select "None" in the team drop down box.
         1. Enter the name `githubToken` and paste the value that you copied in the previous step.
         1. Click "CREATE"